 Problem solving is often broadly defined as "the ability to understand the environment, identify complex problems, review related information to develop, evaluate strategies and implement solutions to build the desired outcome" (Fissore, C. et al, 2021).
 True problem solving is the process of applying a method – not known in advance – to a problem that is subject to a specific set of conditions and that the problem solver has not seen before, in order to obtain a satisfactory solution.

 Below you will find some basic principles for teaching problem solving and one model to implement in your classroom teaching.

 Principles for teaching problem solving

 - Model a useful problem-solving method.
 Problem solving can be difficult and sometimes tedious.
-Show students by your example how to be patient and persistent and how to follow a structured method, such as Woods’ model described here.
+Show students how to be patient and persistent, and how to follow a structured method, such as Woods’ model described below.
 Articulate your method as you use it so students see the connections.